 Follow these instructions to upgrade your LANforge Server from an existing Linux installation.
 Some Example Configurations are listed in the Installing LANforge Server on Linux section.

-To upgrade your LANforge Server from an existing Windows installation,
+To upgrade your LANforge server from an existing Windows installation, follow these instructions:

 Otherwise, double-click the appropriate icon for the node type.